If you’re struggling to get pregnant, should you consider taking vitex for fertility? See what studies and medical experts have to say.

 Next, a 2006 double-blind placebo-controlled study tested the impact of a vitex supplement—which also included a proprietary blend of other vitamins and minerals—involving 93 women who experienced recent difficulty getting pregnant.

+How long does it take for vitex to work for fertility?
 Within three months, the vitex group showed better hormonal balance.
 Further, 26 percent of these women became pregnant, while only 10 percent of those in the placebo group did.

 An Important Consideration